syedamaann/upforcoffeee/README.md

 const joinUsFormDB = firebase.database().ref("joinUsForm");
 ```

-## Usage
-1. Clone or download the repository to your local machine.
-2. Open the `index.html` file in your preferred web browser.
+---
 Feel free to explore the UpForCoffee Web App and pre-register to be part of a vibrant student community.

----

 *UpForCoffee - Connecting Students, Fostering Friendships.*